 - Facebook Market Place offers a plethora of used goods at super affordable prices!
 Make sure you test the item out if you can before buying it.

 - Amazon Refurbished find amazing discounts on leading home cleaning brands like Black and Decker.

 - eBay's also got tons to choose from.
 They are professionally inspected before they go on sale.

 Eco Friendly Mop Accessories

-If you want to make a zero waste home mop use what you have!
-But if you are in the market for something new, these are the best eco friendly mop pads.
+If you want to make a zero-waste home mop, use what you have!
+But if you are in the market for something new, here are some ideas:

-Juniper Seed's mop pads are made from durable and really absorbent thick cotton, they are perfect for big or little messes.
+Juniper Seed's mop pads are made from durable and absorbent thick cotton.
+They are perfect for big or little messes.
 You can also use them with WetJet swiffers!
 Based in Colorado, they offer a range of zero-waste kitchen and zero-waste bathroom products.
 Price $17

-If you are in Canada, I really love JustMeToo.
+If you are in Canada, I love JustMeToo.
 This mop pad was handcrafted with premium quality cotton and top-quality terry cloth.
 There is cotton batting inside to soak up excess moisture.
-This wonderful pad easily sticks with two hook and loop strips.
+This fantastic pad easily sticks with two hook and loop strips.
+Price $9.95

 - 2 cups warm water